wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 1. On the Deploy page, click **Deploy Manually**.
 Deploying the component initiates the build pipeline, and upon completion, your application will become accessible in your Development environment through a generated URL.
 Choreo takes care of automatic TLS/SSL management for your apps.

+2. If Auto deploy on commit option is not enabled, click **Configure & Deploy**.
+This will open the window to add configurations for your web app.
+Upon competion of adding configurations, click **Deploy** to initiate the build pipeline.

     !!! note
         The deployment of the Web Application component may require some time.
 You can monitor the progress by observing the logs.
 Once the deployment is finished, the deployment status in the corresponding environment card will change to **Active**.